joegreene/2015-Spring-CS-121/Weekly Work/Week 6/README.md

 - Classes (I moved the notes for these into the Wednesday portion)

 ##### `enum`
-In a concise way of explaining it: `enum` allows you to create a list of variables that are increments of one another.

-^---FIX DEF

-You can define the starting list by setting the first value equal to something.
-Default is `0`.
+The top two comments on [this link](http://stackoverflow.com/questions/4564322/some-good-example-for-using-enums) explain enumeration really well.
+I suggest checking it out to understand them better.

+These are used infrequently, so I wouldn't worry too much about remembering them in typical practice.
+They're still good to have in your "bag of tricks" though.

-Although used infrequently, enum is especially helpful when developing a menu-driven program.
-For instance, take a program that has a choice menu such as the following:
+Another example of `enum` I thought up of while typing this is a menu-driven program, which takes a choice through a menu such as the following:

 ```
   Please choose a movie from the list below: